Sanism: Social division

 Sanism at one extreme can lead to a categorical dividing of people into an empowered group assumed to be normal, healthy, reliable, and capable, and a powerless group assumed to be sick, disabled, crazy, unpredictable, and violent.
 This divide can justify inconsiderate treatment of the latter group and expectations of poorer standards of living for them, for which they may be expected to express gratitude.
 Further discrimination may involve labeling some as "high functioning" and some as "low-functioning"; while this may enable the targeting of resources, in both categories human behaviors are recast in pathological terms.
-According to Coni Kalinowski (a psychiatrist at the University of Nevada and Director of Mojave Community Services) and Pat Risser (a mental health consultant and self-described former recipient of mental health services).
+According to Coni Kalinowski (a psychiatrist at the University of Nevada and director of Mojave Community Services) and Pat Risser (a mental health consultant and self-described former recipient of mental health services).

 The discrimination can be so fundamental and unquestioned that it can stop people truly empathizing (although they may think they are) or genuinely seeing the other point of view with respect.
 Some mental conditions can impair awareness and understanding in certain ways at certain times, but mentalist assumptions may lead others to erroneously believe that they necessarily understand the person's situation and needs better than they do themselves.

 Reportedly even within the disability rights movement internationally, "there is a lot of sanism", and "disability organisations don't always 'get' mental health and don't want to be seen as mentally defective."
 Conversely, those coming from the mental health side may not view such conditions as disabilities in the same way.

-Some national government-funded charities view the issue as primarily a matter of stigmatizing attitudes within the general public, perhaps due to people not having enough contact with those (diagnosed with) mental illness, and one head of a schizophrenia charity has compared sanism to the way racism may be more prevalent when people don't spend time together throughout life.
-A psychologist who runs The Living Museum facilitating current or former psychiatric patients to exhibit artwork, has referred to the attitude of the general public as psychophobia.
+Some national government-funded charities view the issue as primarily a matter of stigmatizing attitudes within the general public, perhaps due to people not having enough contact with those diagnosed with mental illness.
+One head of a schizophrenia charity has compared sanism to the way racism may be more prevalent when people do not spend time together throughout life.
+A psychologist who runs The Living Museum, facilitating art exhibitions by current or former psychiatric patients, has referred to the attitude of the general public as psychophobia.